How to Recognize a Quack

 • Paying attention to well-controlled studies conducted in foreign countries.

 Often doctors with unconventional practices are reported to medical boards by other doctors who are upset that the targeted doc dares to heal patients using methods that the complainant is unfamiliar with.
 It is about competition.
-(E.g. why so far naturopathic physicians can only obtain a license to practice in about half the states.)
-The medical boards typically cannot find patients who were harmed, so after a witch hunt through the medical office, censure the doc based on some trivial record keeping violation.
-I contend that there is probably not a single physician of any stripe who does not have a record keeping oops somewhere in the files.
+(E.g. why so far post graduate educated naturopathic physicians can only obtain a license to practice in about half the states.)
+Investigating complaints, the medical boards typically cannot find a single patients who was harmed.
+So, after a disruptive witch hunt through the medical office, they censure the doc based on some trivial record keeping violation.
+I contend that there is probably not a single physician of any stripe who does not have a record keeping oops somewhere in his or her files.
 Defending themselves from such an investigation can cost a practitioner tens of thousands of dollars.